rasulrukhilloev/gateway-demo/README.md

-Services: Gateway, Auth, Cards, Transaction.
+Services: Gateway(forwards request to other services), Auth, Cards, Loan, Deposit.

-Communication between services is via RabbitMQ

-Authentication is with JWT
-DB: Postgres
+Each service has separate DB(Postgres)
 ORM: Prisma

-Dockerized all services, containers are run via docker-compose
+Communication between Gateway and:
+Auth is via GRPC
+Cards is via Kafka
+Loan is via RabbitMQ
+Deposit is via NATS

+Authentication is with JWT(only access token is issued) Dockerized all services

 Endpoints:
-Gateway: signup, login, verifyUser,
-Auth: createUser, createToken, verifyToken
-Cards: getCardByUser, getCardsByUser, deleteCardByUser

-Transaction: getUserBalance, addUserBalance, removeUserBalance (with db transaction)
+Gateway: Login, CreateUser(not protected)
+CRUD for Users, Cards, Loan and Deposit